15 November 2018

 The X5 Retail Group project started off with Alfa-Eco buying eight shops on the outskirts of Moscow while they were still unfinished construction sites.
 The financing group then took on the construction and the opening of the shops, spinning the business off once three or more shops were opened.
 The new business became a separate company called Perekryostok with Alexander Kosyanenko who was a department manager at Alfa-Eco as its first General Director.
 Perekryostok mushroomed to achieve a turnover of more than $10 billion and a market capitalization in excess of $16 billion.

 Alfa-Eco has also made some very successful forays into metals and mining, including the West-Siberian Metal Plant, the Orsk-Khalilovsk Metal Plant, the Korshunovsky Mining Plant and the Achinsk Alumina Refinery.
-In the case of the West-Siberian Metal Plant, Alpha-Eco acquired its debts when it went bankrupt, entered the enterprise, turned it around, and then sold it to Alexander Abramov, who went on to become the owner of Evraz, Russia’s biggest steel conglomerate.
+In the case of the West-Siberian Metal Plant, Alfa-Eco acquired its debts when it went bankrupt, joined the management of the enterprise, turned it around, and then sold it to Alexander Abramov, who went on to become the owner of Evraz, Russia’s biggest steel conglomerate.

-After Fetisov’s departure the company profile changed significantly in 2008-2010 and it became more of a classical investment fund that was looking for market opportunities rather than a company looking to optimize internal management structures.
-Searching for attractive opportunities in various market segments, Alfa-Eco had to start facing harsh realities and recognise that certain sectors were not growing as fast as expected and that the demand for some services was not as high, he explains.
+After Fetisov’s departure the company profile changed significantly in 2008-2010 and it became more of a classical investment fund that was looking for market opportunities rather than a company looking to improve management in target companies.
+Searching for attractive opportunities in various market segments, Alfa-Eco had to start facing harsh realities and recognize that certain sectors were not growing as fast as expected and that the demand for some services was not as high, he explains.

-“Besides, the team they kept was not quite right for the job.
+“Besides, the team they had was not quite right for the job.
 Earlier, Alfa-Eco hired professionals who specialized in working in extreme circumstances.
-I stated many times at the Board of Directors’ meetings that Alfa-Eco had teams capable of solving problems and finding ways out of extreme situations but not capable of managing routine operations – in essence they were not managers.
-Nevertheless, the company relied on them to manage a business that would require a different kind of knowledge to grow – the knowledge of marketing, human psychology, and different management qualities,” Fetisov says, adding that this is not the case for Alfa-Group, which is one of the most efficiently structured holdings out there.
+I stated many times in meetings of the Board of Directors that Alfa-Eco had teams capable of solving problems and finding ways out of extreme situations but not capable of managing routine operations – in essence they were not managers.
+Nevertheless, the company relied on them to manage a business that would require a different kind of knowledge to grow – the knowledge of marketing, human psychology, and different management qualities,” Fetisov says, adding that this is not the case for Alfa Group, which is one of the most efficiently structured holdings out there.

-Fridman’s Alpha-Group has generated the highest number of millionaires and billionaires in Russia and no other Russian oligarch can rival him in his ability to create wealth for those around him.
-At the time Fridman made a speech in his native Lvov about his strategy, later posted on Oleg Tinkov’s business blog, which at the same time criticised him for the decline in mega-profit deals.
+Fridman’s Alfa Group has generated the most millionaires and billionaires in Russia and no other Russian oligarch can rival him in his ability to create wealth for those around him.
+At the time Fridman made a speech in his native Lvov about his strategy, later posted on Oleg Tinkoff’s business blog, which at the same time criticized him for the decline in mega-profit deals.

 “As an outsider, I think Mikhail does not want to try anything new.
-He does have unique expertise,” Fetisov explains.
-“I once counted how many deals I have executed in partnership with just him, without any other partners I cooperated with.
-Not only deals but industries – 14 industries!
-Now he has consciously brought it down to just four or five industries: finance, retail, oil, telecommunications, and media.”
+He really does have unique experience,” Fetisov explains.
+“I once counted how many deals I have executed in partnership with just him, without any other partners.
+Not just deals but industries – 14 industries!
+Now he has reduced it to just four or five industries: finance, retail, oil, telecommunications, and media.”

 “Speaking of the Fridman phenomenon, another reason why he is such a genius investor is that he finds the time not just for business but also for education and culture.
-I have seen him read a lot.
+He reads widely.
 This definitely gives him a broader vision, helps him make smarter deals and smarter investments.
-On the other hand, you must understand that these four or five directions already have a great capacity.
+On the other hand, you must understand that these four or five specialisms already have great prospects.
 Indeed, you could go out and sign the InBev deal and earn another $220 million.
-Alternatively, you can cut theft at X5 by 1 % and you would likely get an increase of same $200 million.
-Pick the right way forward and get it done, that would likely translate into growth of around $10 billion,” he says.
+Alternatively, you can cut theft at X5 by 1 % and get the same $200 million.
+Pick the right way forward and get it done, that would translate into growth of around $10 billion,” he says.